 - Some older models: Up to 2 hours

-- Becker Professional systems: May require up to 4 hours
+- Becker Professional units: May require up to 4 hours

-During lock-out: Leave the radio turned on with ignition in position 1.
+During lock-out: Leave the unit turned on with ignition in position 1.
 The timer only counts down while powered.

 Prevention tip: Carefully verify your serial number before ordering.
-Double-check each digit when entering the code.
+Double-check each digit when entering it.

 Also read our youtube reviews in comments.

-2. Check our genuine reviews on our website.
+2. Check our authentic testimonials on our website.

 3. Read our extencive blog to learn how to verify our service, see videos, read reviews, and understand by Reading Our Blog